-The items in the Authority's Balance Sheet at 31 March 2019 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2022 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Property, Plant and Equipment: Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relations to individual assets.
+Property, Plant and Equipment: Asset valuations are detailed in Note 12 and Note 14 with a detailed statement from the valuer Wilkes Head Eve LLP regarding the outbreak of Covid-19 and the impact this will have on those valuations.
+In addition, assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relations to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £42,000 if the life of the assets was reduced by one year.
+It is estimated that the annual depreciation charge for buildings would increase by £36,000 if the life of the assets was reduced by one year.

 Business Rates: Since the introduction of Business Rates Retention Scheme effective from 1 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in earlier financial years in their proportionate share.
-Therefore, a provision for the Authority's share of £2,216,000 (2017/18 £1,506,000) has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2019.
-The estimate has been calculated using the Valuation Office (VAO) ratings list of appeals and the analysis of successful appeals to date when providing the estimate of total provision up to and including 31 March 2019.
+Therefore, a provision for the Authority's share of £2,867,000 (2020/21 £3,102,000) has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2022.
+The estimate has been calculated using the Valuation Office (VAO) ratings list of appeals and the analysis of successful appeals to date when providing the estimate of total provision up to and including 31 March 2022.

 Pension Liability: Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £15,235,000.
-In addition, a 0.5% increase in the Pension Increase Rate would increase liabilities by £12,604,000.
+For instance a 0.1% decrease in the discount rate assumption would result in an increase in the pension liability of £3,115,000.
+In addition, a 0.1% increase in the Pension Increase Rate would increase liabilities by £2,881,000.
 However, the assumptions interact in complex ways.
-During 2018/19, the Authority's actuaries advised that the net pension liability had decreased by £2,153,000, as a result of estimates being corrected as a result of experience and increased by £8,412,000 attributable to updating of the assumptions.
+During 2021/22, the Authority's actuaries advised that the net pension liability had decreased by £18,079,000, as a result of estimates being corrected as a result of experience and increased by £11,983,000 attributable to updating of the assumptions.